sobteclib/sobtec2/en/content/08leap.md

 are unusable should be abandoned.
 Arrogance about what users need to know or do before accomplishing the most basic task must be held under control.

-One example of broken tech is the Web of Trust system used for identifying genuine email addresses.
+One example of broken tech is the Web of Trust system used for identifying the keys associated with a given email address.
 Didactic attempts to explain its necessity for safe encryption practices have failed along the years, perhaps because it was based on broken assumptions from its inception [^8].

 ### Looking at possible solutions